THOMASELOVE/432-classes-2025/class16/README.md

 We have a massive list of them in [the seventh section of this editorial](https://github.com/THOMASELOVE/432-sources/blob/main/pdf/ASA_2019_A_World_Beyond.pdf)!
 In that section, the authors of all the articles in this special issue each provide their own short set of do's.

+["Not statistically significant" is not the same as zero](https://statmodeling.stat.columbia.edu/2021/09/28/not-statistically-significant-is-not-the-same-as-zero/) from Andy Gelman's blog, 2021-02-28.
+The money quote for me is this:

+> This illustrates one of the challenges of statistical communication: there are so many opportunities to garble the message.
+And even if you make no mistakes, people can still misinterpret what you’ve written, given the **norm of acting as if every study either makes a discovery or proves that something equals zero**.

+- For more on a related example, you might be interested in [RCT on use of cloth vs surgical masks](https://statmodeling.stat.columbia.edu/2020/04/15/rct-on-use-of-cloth-vs-surgical-masks/) from 2020-04-15.

 ----

 # Some Project A Tips